 - Reduces mental and emotional stress and anxiety.

 - Improves the functioning of the brain and relaxes the mind.

 - Regulates the functioning of all the systems of the body.

 - Reverse blood circulation keeps the eyesight healthy as well as the ears and tonsils.

 - The reverse flow of blood leads to tissue regeneration in the lower part of the body.

 - Moves stagnant blood from the lower part of the body such as the abdomen, legs and reproductive organs.

 Precautions for Shirshasana

-Avoid practicing Headstand Pose if you suffer from any of this condition:
+Avoid practising Headstand Pose if you suffer from any of these conditions: